Tadpole ALPHAbook

 Expansion and I/O

-There were quite a few possibilities to expand the ALPHAbook with devices:
+There are quite a few possibilities to expand the ALPHAbook with devices:

 Device | Type | Details |